-We’ve been meal prepping this Creamy Coconut Chia Pudding for over 8 years now, and it simply never gets old.
+We’ve been meal-prepping this Creamy Coconut Chia Pudding for over 8 years now, and it simply never gets old.
 The creamy coconut is so tasty with tropical fruits in the winter.
-And in the summer months I love to add chopped peaches or berries!
-It’s a healthy, easy to make snack that’s really popular with kids as well.
+And in the summer months, I love to add chopped peaches or berries!
+It’s a healthy, easy-to-make snack that’s really popular with kids as well.

-I used to make this recipe mostly for make ahead breakfasts, but these days more often than not I eat it as a snack.
+I used to make this recipe mostly for make-ahead breakfasts, but these days more often than not I eat it as a snack.
 It does make a great breakfast though, especially if you’re short on time in the mornings.
-I’ve found I do better with protein packed savory breakfasts.
+I’ve found I do better with protein-packed savory breakfasts.
 But you could easily add your favorite protein powder or collagen powder to this recipe.

 The 1 simple ingredient that makes this chia pudding so addictive is the ground cardamom.
 It’s such an underrated spice, and when you combine it with coconut, magic happens.
-That combo also happens to be perfect paired with tropical fruits which is a bonus in the middle of the winter!
+That combo also happens to be perfectly paired with tropical fruits which is a bonus in the middle of the winter!

 - Maple syrup – This is my sweetener of choice because it easily mixes into the coconut mixture.
-Also it doesn’t compete for flavor as much as honey would.
+Also, it doesn’t compete for flavor as much as honey would.
 But if you’re looking to eliminate sugar you can use any powdered sweetener you like, or simply leave the sweetener out altogether and just let the fruit shine through.

 - Vanilla – A touch of vanilla extract rounds out the flavors and works together with the cardamom to create a super tasty pudding.

 - Cardamom – Like I mentioned cardamom has a magic effect combined with coconut milk.
-But this chia pudding is super tasty made with cinnamon as well.
+But this chia pudding is super tasty and made with cinnamon as well.

 - Chia seeds – These are definitely essential because they’re what thickens the pudding, and they also provide quite a bit of fiber as well!